 - “we buy ugly houses” – phrase match

-- “we buy homes” – phrase match
+- “companies that buy houses” – phrase match

 Note About Conversion Rate

-It’s important to remember that while Google Ads will drive traffic to your website, that doesn’t guarantee conversion or a consistent lead-flow.
+It’s important to remember that while Google Ads will drive traffic to your website, that doesn’t guarantee conversion or a consistent lead flow.
 You’ll also need to ensure that your website or landing page (wherever you send people after they click on your ad) is set up to convert.
-Carrot websites are built with the highest conversion rates in the industry and you can try us risk-free for 30 days.
+Carrot websites are built with the highest conversion rates in the industry, and you can try us risk-free for 30 days.

-Pertinent Google Ads Testimonial
+Google Ads Testimonial

 I spoke and met with 3 Motivated Homeowners that week.
 I put 2 Homes under contract that week.
 I sold both homes to a local investor at $30k profit on each home.
 I also will resell the renovated home at 3% of the sell price of about $700k each.